 The hardest thing about losing weight is to have the energy to workout while sticking to your diet.
 Oolong tea also known as black dragon tea can help you in this.
-It is a traditional Chinese tea that is partially oxidized, putting it somewhere between black and green teas in terms of color and oxidation.
-Oolong tea is often described to have a unique flavor and fruity and fragrant aroma which will make to reach for a cup instead of those unhealthy treats and desserts.
+It is a traditional Chinese tea that is partially oxidized, putting it somewhere between black and green teas in terms of colour and oxidation.
+Oolong tea is often described to have a unique flavour and fruity and fragrant aroma which will make to reach for a cup instead of those unhealthy treats and desserts.

 According to the study conducted by the Chinese Journal of Integrative Medicine, drinking oolong tea regularly can help obese people in increasing energy and accelerating weight loss.
 It says that the powerful compounds called catechins in oolong tea enables our body to target the fat cells and the mild content of caffeine in the tea gives us the boost we need to get through the workout.